frederic-perez/AmE-dictionary/README.md

 # AmE-dictionary
-A simple shared dictionary to be enhanced with flash-like cards
+A simple shared dictionary to be enhanced with flash-like cards (maybe we can write something using HTML and JavaScript, like this [HTML editor](http://mrdoob.com/projects/htmleditor/)).

 ### Resources